andrewgdunn/orolo/readme.md

 techniques being created, I typically won't have direct use for them but will want to remember for a future avocation.

+The name choice is a reference to being 'thrown back' for the use of forbidden technology.
+In many workplaces one doesn't usually have the choice of technology for a given task.
+When there are these imposed limitations it is likely that one would fall significantly short of the task potential.
+My hope is to catalog both technologies and associated praxis so that I, and maybe others, have a quick references when taking on a new task.

 I don't make a distinction about laguage or operating environment, however this list will be generally biased towards python, r, and javascript.